 People who invest their money wisely are usually more successful than those who spend money carelessly.
 The same goes for people with time; those who invest their time are far more successful than those who spend it carelessly.
 However, the danger with spending time is forgetting that it cannot be refunded, earned or won on a Lottery ticket.
 Once it’s spent, it’s gone.

-Mature people know they shouldn’t be careless with money; they know they shouldn’t buy things they can’t afford to pay on a credit card, live in places where we can’t afford the mortgage or rent or gamble large amounts of money which they can’t afford to lose.
+Mature people know they shouldn’t be careless with money.
+They won’t buy things they can’t afford to pay on a credit card, live in places where the rent exceeds their paycheque or gamble large amounts of money they can’t afford to lose.
 Mature people understand money is valuable and needs to be taken seriously as the impact of losing it can be devastating.

 Most people get this concept when it comes to money.

 Very few, however, understand this concept when it comes to time.

 Time is more valuable than money.
 You can get more money, but you cannot get more time.– Jim Rohn

 Time is the irreplaceable currency you’re paying with every second.
 You can’t work overtime to gain any time back, nor can you take up a second job to earn a little extra or ask the bank for a loan.